zlatozar/study-paip/ch11/Readme.md

               whether a sequence of terms are related.
 Like **facts**, queries are terminated with a period.

-- When Prolog seeks to resolve a query or condition of a rule, it searches that data base of facts and rules from top to bottom for either a fact relation of the conclusion relation of a rule that will unify with the query of condition relation.

-- A basic computational mechanism in Prolog is _relational resolution_.
-A query or condition relation and a conclusion relation _resolve_ if the have the same relation name, the same relation arity, and their terms in each respective component position unify.

 #### Unification

 Unification is a process of matching terms.